Applications for spring 2018 UPREPs will be accepted until November 10, 2017.

-The fall 2017 opportunities:
+The spring 2018 opportunities:

-Dr. Donald Dickson, Seventeenth-Century News
+Dr. Donald Dickson, Editorial Assistant for Seventeenth-Century News

-Dr. Laura Estill, World Shakespeare Bibliography
+Dr. Laura Estill, Shakespearean Performance History (World Shakespeare Bibliography)

 Dr. Jessica Howell, Promotion of Health Humanities Initiatives

-Dr. Donald Dickson: Seventeenth-Century News
+Dr. Donald Dickson: Editorial Assistant, Seventeenth-Century News

-Dr. Laura Estill: World Shakespeare Bibliography
+Dr. Laura Estill: Shakespearean Performance History (World Shakespeare Bibliography)

 Dr. Jessica Howell – Promotion of Health Humanities Initiatives